Ɂejëre Kʼelnı Kuę́ 196I

 Ɂejëre Kʼelnı Kuę́ 196I, also known as Hay Camp, is an Indian reserve in northern Alberta, Canada.
 The reserve is one of ten reserves under the governance of the Smith's Landing First Nation, known in their language as the Dene Ch'anie.
 The reserve is located on the west bank of Slave River within Wood Buffalo National Park, and comprises 213 ha.

 Ɂejëre Kʼelnı Kuę́ 196I is approximately 113 km north of Fort Chipewyan, and 62 km south of Fort Smith, Northwest Territories.
 An all-weather road, named Hay Camp Road, connects the reserve to Fort Smith and Fitzgerald.

 Name and etymology

 The name ʔejëre K’elnı Kuę́ comes from the Dënesųłiné (Chipewyan) language of the Smith's Landing First Nation.
 It is properly spelled with a capital ʔ character, which represents a glottal stop in many Canadian First Nations languages.
 Because this character is not found on most Canadian keyboards, it is sometimes transcribed as a ?, P, or 7.
 Variant spellings include Ejere K'elni Kue, ?Ejere K'elni Kue, ɂejere K'elni Kųe, and Pejere Kʼelni Kue.

 The first mentions of "Hay Camp" come from the turn of the 20th century, reflecting the area's status as one of many hay meadows and stopping-places along the Peace and Slave Rivers.
-The earliest period literature refers to the site as "Russell's Hay Camp", probably operated by Jack Russell, a Métis riverman.
+The earliest period literature refers to the site as "Russell's Hay Camp", probably established in the 1890's by Jack Russell, a Métis riverman.